naimsej/academic-theme/content/project/spotify/index.md

 As you can see above, some of the more correlated features are: loudness and energy, acousticness and instrumentalness, and energy and danceability.
 Loudness/energy and energy/danceability are self explanatory, but it's interesting to note that the more acoustic a song tends to be, the more instrumentalness (amount of vocals) it has.
 Definitely need the vocals to shine more when there's less instruments to hide them behind!
 <br>

-So how has music been changing over time?
+So, how has music been changing over time?
 We can answer this by observing the changes in the music features over the years.

 <img src="IMG4.png" width="600" height="200"/>
 <img src="IMG5.png" width="500" height="500"/>